juice-shop/multi-juicer/aws/README.md

 ```

 The bucket name should be in the output.
 Please use that to configure the Terraform backend in `main.tf`.
 The bucket ARN will be printed, make a note of this as it will be used in the next steps.
+It should look something like `arn:aws:s3:::terraform-20230102231352749300000001`.

 The terraform code is loosely based on [this EKS managed Node Group TF example](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/eks_managed_node_group).